An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Plain Language Summary

 This work presents a method for identifying formulaic clusters—segments of text that rely heavily on repetition, structural regularity, or stylistic constraint.
 Such clusters can be found in a wide range of contexts, including religious texts, technical manuals, oral traditions, and institutional writing, where language is shaped by convention, genre, or the need for consistency.
 Detecting these patterns can offer insight into how texts were composed, transmitted, and shaped by cultural forces over time.

-Our approach is grounded in information theory and focuses on the concept of \textit{self-information}, which measures how predictable or unpredictable a text unit is with respect to the corpus with which it is associated.
-Formulaic segments tend to be more predictable and, therefore, carry higher self-information.
-By measuring the distribution of self-information across a corpus, we identify areas where language use is more constrained, indicating a higher degree of formulaicity.
+Our approach is grounded in information theory and focuses on the concept of \textit{self-information}, which measures how predictable or unpredictable an observation is under a given probability model.
+Recurring expressions are more probable, and therefore carry lower self-information, under the cluster-conditioned model in which they are common.
+The method separates text units according to differences in their cluster-conditioned feature distributions; the formulaic component is then interpreted from its self-information profile and concentration of recurring features.